drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Reference Set of Hypolipemic Agents
 *[nce]: New Chemical Entity: a compound not previously described.

-Clofibrate (atromide-S) has been used for the last 30 years in the treatment of arteriosclerotic diseases by lowering cholesterol and triglycerides in blood.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/reference-set-hypolipemic-agents-7ba3ca26'><i class='fa fa-play' aria-hidden='true'></i></button>Clofibrate (atromide-S) has been used for the last 30 years in the treatment of arteriosclerotic diseases by lowering cholesterol and triglycerides in blood.
 A great variety of clofibrate analogs have been studied showing that a second benzene ring enhances potency; treloxinate is one example.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.